mikaelamcnamara/IOU/README.md

 ## IOU APPLICATION
-The purpose of this application is to keep track of small favours (IOU'S) among friends and groups.
+The purpose of this application is to keep track of small favours among friends and groups.

 ### Functionality
 Users are able to: